1970 2.2 911S

 The car drives just as it presents; superbly.
 It is a credit to the current owner and the Porsche specialists mentioned above.
 The 2.2 is surprisingly ‘grunty’ down low, but has that fantastic howl from 4800 Rpm onwards.
 The Typ 911 box is in very good condition, with the usual acclimation needed, (especially when you’re daily is a G50 3.2 Carrera) before you get the rewarding shifts from these lightweight, dog leg transmissions.
 She has what I consider to be “must-have” Pirelli CN36’s and the suspension is factory correct and taught.
 All of her bits and bobs work and cruising in her through the local B-roads with the sunroof open and windows down, is one of the nicer 911 moments I have had in some time.
 Even my rather fussy and 911-mad brother is quite smitten with her and after a day documenting her, he could only fault once simple thing.
 If you know him, you know that means she is damn good!

 We love the car and I hope the pictures and this feeble document, do her the justice required.

 With only 60 1970 911 2.2S’s built in RHD worldwide, and God knows how many are now left, this is a great opportunity to buy a matching numbers, no excuses car, in her factory correct and uber-cool Blut Orange.

-Come inspect her and start 2018 with a new love in your life!
+Come inspect her and enjoy starting a new love in your life!